TGV Lyria

-TGV Lyria, owned by SNCF, yet jointly operated by SNCF and SBB CFF FFS, is the brand name used for TGV railway lines connecting France and Switzerland.
-TGV Lyria is also a corporation that runs the service operated by SNCF in France and Swiss Federal Railways (SBB CFF FFS) in Switzerland.
+TGV Lyria, owned by SNCF Voyages Développement and Swiss Federal Railways, and jointly operated by SNCF Voyageurs and Swiss Federal Railways, is the brand name used for TGV railway lines connecting France and Switzerland.
+TGV Lyria is also a corporation that runs the service operated by SNCFVoyageurs in France and Swiss Federal Railways in Switzerland.
 Each train has one French and one Swiss train manager on the whole journey.